- What Does Loan To Value (LTV) Mean?

 The Bottom Line: Does This Help Explain LTV?

-There you have it, my full breakdown of the property loan to value ratio!
+There you have it, our full breakdown of the property loan to value ratio!

 To sum up, your LTV expresses how much of the property’s value you need to borrow through a mortgage, compared to the equity you’re putting down yourself.